BrokenShards/MiCore/readme.md

 ## Changelog

+### Version 0.11.0
+- Fixed issue where `Namable.AsValid(string,char)` was not using the assigned replacement character and always used an underscore.
+- Minor performance improvements by using a `for` rather than `foreach` loop in certain cases.

 ### Version 0.10.0
 - Added generic `TypeRegister` class that is used for registering string IDs to types and using the IDs to create objects of the registered types. `ComponentRegister` inherits from this.